How does therapy work?

 There is no 'one size fits all' approach with counselling or psychotherapy, and your therapist will be guided by you and how you're feeling about the work at every turn, ready to make any adjustments you require in order to get the most out of therapy.

-if you're looking for a therapist in brighton & hove Click here to speak to me about therapy
+if you're looking for a therapist in brighton & hove Click here to call me

 or use the contact form below